 - To encourage qualified graduates to pursue postdoctoral research training.

 - To support and expand the workforce of qualified pharmaceutics experts.

 Eligibility & Requirements

-- Applicants must have a firm commitment from a sponsor/mentor at an accredited U.S. university.
+- Applicants (U.S. and non-U.S. citizens) must have a firm commitment from a sponsor/mentor at an accredited U.S. university.

 - Applicants should indicate strong determination to continue research careers in pharmaceutics following completion of the fellowship.